 A-series VMs have CPU performance and memory configurations best suited for entry level workloads like development and test.
 They are economical and provide a low-cost option to get started.

 Example Workloads for A series

 B-Series (For workloads that do not need continuous CPU performance)

-Economical burstable VMs.
+Economically burstable VMs.
 B-series are economical VMs that provide a low-cost option for workloads that typically run at a low to moderate baseline CPU utilization, but sometimes need to burst to significantly higher CPU utilization when the demand rises.
-B-series support premium storage but do not support premium storage cashing.
+B-series supports premium storage but does not support premium storage cashing.